 Custom Seal Solutions

-For one producer of phosphate products for agricultural and industrial use, working together with a seal manufacturer to redesign a seal improved the life of the seals and pumps exponentially.
+The need for a custom mechanical seal solved a problem for one producer of phosphate products for agricultural and industrial use.
+Working together with a manufacturer to redesign a seal improved the life of the seals and pumps exponentially.
 Pumping heavy slurry has unique challenges.
 Mike Sondys of Potash Corp. was seeing pump failures every two to three weeks on his Goulds 3196 M pumps.
 He knew the mechanical seal was the source of the problem.
 He believed there had to be a way to improve the seal for a longer life, but he couldn’t find a manufacturer to listen until he met a regional manager for a seal manufacturer.

 “I had been to all of the [manufacturer’s] competitors,” explained Sondys.
 “They kept telling me their seals should work, and they weren’t willing to listen to my ideas.
 [The manager] had a completely different approach.
 He said, ‘Tell me what you want, and we’ll make it for you.’”